-- Long flowering time
+- Long flowering season until frost

 - Heat and rain tolerant

 - Crop Time